How To Deal With A Spouse Who Blames You For Everything

 8. They harbor resentment towards you

 Trusting your judgment, they must have agreed to something that changed a lot for them, and now they show a lack of empathy and are unhappy with their situation.
 For instance, they quit their job and decided to move to a new city with you because of your new job.
-However, they are now unhappy with the change and resent you for it.
+However, they are now unhappy with the change, causing resentment in the relationship.

 9. They grew up in an unhealthy environment